jnixy/website/content/post/post13-measurement-matters/index.md

 **Group B**
 ![Group B](/img/measurement_matters_B.png)

 For each group, we averaged responses to the 6 items to generate mean *Organizational Justice* (OJ) indexes.
-The descriptive stats for each Group's OJ index were very similar[^2]:
+The means of each Group's OJ index were very similar, but note the differences in their standard deviations and ranges.[^2]

 | Organizational Justice Index  | N   | Mean  | S.D. | Min | Max |
 |-------------------------------|:---:|:-----:|:----:|:---:|:---:|
 | A (Perceived importance)      | 325 | 4.464 | .799 | 1.0 | 5.0 |
 | B (Self-reported behavior)    | 308 | 4.557 | .351 | 2.6 | 5.0 |

-Our dependent variable was a mean index constructed from items that asked respondents to reflect on the quality of their relationship with other officers in their agency.
+Our outcome variable was a mean index constructed from items that asked respondents to reflect on the *quality of their relationships with other officers* in their agency.
 Here are the items:

 1. I have a good working relationship with the officers in my department.
 2. I feel that officers in this department trust me.